lmweber/HDCytoData/README.md

 The `HDCytoData` package is an extensible resource containing a set of publicly available high-dimensional flow cytometry and mass cytometry (CyTOF) benchmark datasets, which have been formatted into `SummarizedExperiment` and `flowSet` Bioconductor object formats.
 The data objects are hosted on Bioconductor's `ExperimentHub` platform.

 The objects each contain one or more tables of cell-level expression values, as well as all required metadata.
 Row metadata includes sample IDs, group IDs, patient IDs, reference cell population or cluster labels (where available), and labels identifying 'spiked in' cells (where available).
-Column metadata includes channel names, protein marker names, and protein marker classes (cell type or cell state).
+Column metadata includes channel names, protein marker names, and protein marker classes (cell type, cell state, as well as non protein marker columns).

 Note that raw expression values should be transformed prior to any downstream analyses.